Title: Moses Soyer and others in his studio

 Rights Statement: Current copyright status is undetermined

-Citation: Moses Soyer and others in his studio, July 14, 1940 / Cosmo Sileo, photographer.
+Citation Information: Cosmo Sileo.
+Moses Soyer and others in his studio, 1940 July 14.
 Moses Soyer papers, circa 1905-1974.
 Archives of American Art, Smithsonian Institution.

 Digital ID: 4965